Teacher of the Year program

-Others from Washington who have been named the National Teacher of the Year are Mandy Manning (2018, Newcomer Center teacher at the Spokane School District's Ferris High School), Andrea Peterson (2007, Granite Falls School District elementary music teacher), Johnnie Dennis (1970, Walla Walla School District high school physics teacher), and S. Elmon Ousley (1963, Bellevue School District high school government teacher) as National Teachers of the Year from Washington.
+Others from Washington who have been named the National Teacher of the Year are Mandy Manning (2018, Newcomer Center teacher at the Spokane School District's Ferris High School), Andrea Peterson (2007, Granite Falls School District elementary music teacher), Johnnie Dennis (1970, Walla Walla School District high school physics teacher), and S. Elmon Ousley (1963, Bellevue School District high school government teacher).
 Since the program's start in 1952, Washington has fielded the National Teacher of the Year more times than any other state except for California.For more information on the Teacher of the Year program, contact David Goehner, ESD 105 Public Information Officer.Additional information for Teacher of the Year

 • OSPI's Teacher of the Year Web site

 2019 Classified School Employee of the YearNominations for the 2019 ESD 105 Regional Classified School Employee of the Year will close on Friday, January 25.
 The Classified Employee of the Year award honors an outstanding secretary, custodian, cook, paraprofessional, bus driver, or other classified school staff member.
 Anyone can submit a nomination for a member of your school community -- just click here to use OSPI's online nomination form.
-For further details about this program, go to OSPI's Classified Employee of the Year page.Our regional winner for 2018 was Reed Hornung, athletic director for the Sunnyside School District, who represented ESD 105 as our candidate for the Washington State Classified School Employee of the Year that was announced at OSPI in Olympia in May 2018.Previous recipients of the ESD 105 Regional Classified Employee of the Year:• 2010: Joy Kaasa, special education paraeducator, Wahluke School District• 2011: Sara Benjamin, math paraprofessional, Wahluke High School• 2012: David Peterson, network operations manager, Sunnyside School District• 2013: Cynthia Cisneros, special education paraprofessional, Artz-Fox Elementary (Mabton School District)• 2014: Donna Kelly, guidance specialist, Stanton Academy (Yakima School District)• 2015: Pam Gamache, K-5 paraprofessional, Adams Elementary School (Wapato School District)• 2016: David Hinojosa, intervention coordinator, Harrison Middle School (Sunnyside School District)• 2017: Dan Holzer, custodian, Terrace Heights Elementary School (East Valley School District)• 2018: Reed Hornung, athletic director, Sunnyside School District
+For further details about this program, go to OSPI's Classified Employee of the Year page.Our regional winner for 2019 was Lola Sarsfield, a special educatoin paraprofessional for the Mt.
+Adams School District.
+She is representing ESD 105 as our candidate for the Washington State Classified School Employee of the Year being announced at OSPI in Olympia in the spring of 2019.Previous recipients of the ESD 105 Regional Classified Employee of the Year:• 2010: Joy Kaasa, special education paraeducator, Wahluke School District• 2011: Sara Benjamin, math paraprofessional, Wahluke High School• 2012: David Peterson, network operations manager, Sunnyside School District• 2013: Cynthia Cisneros, special education paraprofessional, Artz-Fox Elementary (Mabton School District)• 2014: Donna Kelly, guidance specialist, Stanton Academy (Yakima School District)• 2015: Pam Gamache, K-5 paraprofessional, Adams Elementary School (Wapato School District)• 2016: David Hinojosa, intervention coordinator, Harrison Middle School (Sunnyside School District)• 2017: Dan Holzer, custodian, Terrace Heights Elementary School (East Valley School District)• 2018: Reed Hornung, athletic director, Sunnyside School District

 ESD 105 Regional Teacher of the Year for 2018-2019: